mr-ohman/intuitionistic-normalization/README.md

 # intuitionistic-normalization
-Implementation of Intuitionistic Model Constructions and Normalization Proofs in Agda
+This is an implementation in Agda of the paper [Intuitionistic Model Constructions and Normalization Proofs](http://www.cse.chalmers.se/~peterd/papers/Glueing.pdf) by Thierry Coquand and Peter Dybjer.